Alka-Seltzer: History

-Sammy Davis, Jr. recorded two versions of the "Plop Plop Fizz Fizz" jingle in 1978, one of which (the "big band" version) was featured on a television commercial.
-Both the big band and rock versions had additional lyrics (with at least one verse unique to each song) written by Tom Dawes, former lead singer of The Cyrkle who wrote the original jingle.
+A 1971 commercial featured another catch-phrase from Cohen (along with Bob Pasqualina), repeating the phrase "Try it, you'll like it," in a lighthearted voice, followed with a dramatic "So I tried it... thought I was gonna DIE."
+It was remade with Kathy Griffin in 2006.

 In 2009, the brand was featured in television commercials supporting the United States Ski Team that included alpine skier Lindsey Vonn and Nordic combined skier Bill Demong.
 Miniature figures of the Speedy mascot were shown with each.
-Alka-Seltzer products are sold in nighttime and daytime, or non drowsy, formulas.
-The non-drowsy claims have recently been questioned.
+Alka-Seltzer products are sold in nighttime and daytime, or non-drowsy, formulas.
+In 2022, the non-drowsy claims were questioned.

-In December 2010, Alka-Seltzer began a series of new commercials featuring Speedy, using a CGI character, created by Animation Director David Hulin, to recreate the stop-motion puppetry of the 1950s and 1960s, with Speedy voiced by Debi Derryberry.